Ngāti Hine Health Trust Vision

-The Ngāti Hine Health Trust had its origins in the Motatau Marae Komiti which, in 1987, formed a health sub-committee to address health needs of the Motatau community.
+The Ngāti Hine Health Trust (NHHT) has its origins in the Motatau Marae Komiti which, in 1987, formed a health sub-committee to address health needs of the Motatau community.

 From 1990 to 1992 the Marae Komiti obtained funding from the Health Research Council to train Kaiāwhina and carry out a Ngāti Hine household health status survey.
 A second allocation of funding from Te Hotu Manawa Māori was secured to carry out a Rheumatic Fever prevention project.
 Together the trained Kaiāwhina, the household survey and the Rheumatic Fever project provided the basis of submissions to the Regional Health Authority to establish Hauora Ngāti Hine as it was then, as a contracted service provider.